the-overdriven/mw-enhanced/README.md

 })();
 ```

+You can use [Run JavaScript addon](https://chromewebstore.google.com/detail/run-javascript/lmilalhkkdhfieeienjbiicclobibjao) to not have to copy-paste this code every single time.

 This will clear the "Last download" cell of mods that are of no interest to us here.
 Now we can use the CSS to hide whole rows.
 Install [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) and add a style for Nexus tracking centre page with following CSS code: `tr:has(.table-download:empty) { display:none }`.
 Once you save it filtering should start working.

 ## How to change screenshot path when using ReShade?